 “Helping families in duress in this country is something that is needed,” Nielsen said.
 “Sometimes we don’t realize how fortunate we are.
 Durst is here to support Hands of Faith as best we can going forward.
 If you are going to put a buck anywhere, helping families is the place to do it.”

 Durst, a Regal company headquartered in Clinton, Wis., is a worldwide leader in gear drives and transmissions.
-Durst boasts one of the most comprehensive mechanical power transmission product offerings for on- and off-highway and specialty vehicle equipment in North America.
-With over 75 years of industrial experience, Durst offers full design, development and test capabilities utilizing work cells, flexible automation, three-dimensional solid modeling and four-square testing.
+Durst is a complete solutions provider, boasting one of the most comprehensive mechanical power transmission product offerings for on- and off-highway and specialty vehicle equipment in North America.
+With over 75 years of industrial experience, Durst offers full design, custom application development and test capabilities utilizing work cells, flexible automation, three-dimensional solid modeling and four-square testing.
 Whether standard, modified or custom, products are designed and manufactured to customer specifications.
 For more information, call (800) 356-0775 or visit the Durst website at www.durstdrives.com.